-- -Display service ware is needed as instructional equipment for Garde Manger and to display the baked goods in the retail bakery. - -The sausage stuffer is needed to meet the SLO requirements in the Garde Manger and Cafe classes. - -Various pieces of equipment are near or at the end of their useful service life and will need to be replaced.
-These are all large pieces that range in cost from \$7k (espresso machine) to \$40k (convection ovens). - -Whiteboard for all lecture areas.
+- -Display service ware is needed as instructional equipment for Garde Manger, Plating Class, and to display the baked goods in the retail bakery. - -The sausage stuffer is needed to meet the SLO requirements in the Garde Manger and Cafe classes. - -Various pieces of equipment are near or at the end of their useful service life and will need to be replaced.
+These are all large pieces that can cost up to \$40k (convection ovens). - -Whiteboard for all lecture areas.
 The ones that were built in 4912, 5020 and 5021 are too small and poorly placed to be effective.
 Additionally, the whiteboards are stained and impossible to clean, and the one in 5021 won't stay open without a prop.
 Facilities has been notified but no solutions have been found.
 There is also need for instructional whiteboards in all kitchen labs and the dining room, since the latter is frequently used as a lecture room. - -Portable media projector needed for use in the workroom and in the dining room (this room often used as a classroom). - -Patio furniture is needed to operate the Patio at the Culinary Cafe.
 This operation will dramatically increase revenue.
 This furniture cost was part of the Culinary Center budget but was not purchased before the Dean of Facilities closed out the project budget.
 So, the department is left with a lovely patio, a BBQ cooking area and a Pizza oven with no way to actually utilize this equipment.
-Completion of this area aids in meeting programmatic SLOs for culinary. - -A media projector is needed in the dining room and for off-site presentations. - -Utility carts are needed to replace worn out carts used to transport food, equipment, and supplies throughout the two story Culinary Center. - -The Espresso machine used to teach barista basics is old and has been repaired many times.
-We've been adivsed by the support technician that failure and relacement is to be expected within the next two years.
-We would like to avoid being without the machine and request to replace it before it fails. - -The patio sales cart is needed for outdoor sales at the Culinary Center. - -The flat panel monitor was cut from the project in spite of the fact that all the wiring is in place in the wall selected for this panel.
-This is greatly needed in the retail bakery. - -A Food Truck is an obvious addition to the Department and is something our Advisory Committee recommends.
+Completion of this area aids in meeting programmatic SLOs for culinary. - -A media projector is needed in the dining room and for off-site presentations. - -Utility carts are needed to replace worn out carts used to transport food, equipment, and supplies throughout the two story Culinary Center. - -The patio sales cart is needed for outdoor sales at the Culinary Center. - -The flat panel monitor was cut from the project in spite of the fact that all the wiring is in place in the wall selected for this panel.
+This is greatly needed in the retail bakery. - -A Food Trailer is an obvious addition to the Department and is something our Advisory Committee recommends.
 The Truck will be used to support current instruction and the future Catering certificate.
 The truck will also support the Department as a revenue generating piece of equipment. - -Additional requests forthcoming as we work with our industry partners and remain responsive to their needs as they relate to the needs of our students.